 Patients who require specialized monitoring of IV medication drips, ventilators, balloon pumps, or Neonatal Intensive Care are transported by our paramedics and in some cases augmented with transport teams that include support staff such as respiratory therapists or nurses.

-We have operational protocols for the treatment and transport of pediatric patients; the crews utilize pediatric specific spinal immobilization devices as well as specialized attachments that modify the ambulance stretcher for safe and effective transport.
+Coastal has operational protocols for the treatment and transport of pediatric patients; the crews utilize pediatric specific spinal immobilization devices as well as specialized attachments that modify the ambulance stretcher for safe and effective transport.
 All ambulances are equipped to meet or exceed the state mandated requirements for pediatric equipment such as nebulizers, and intubation supplies.
 Last, but certainly not least, when feasible and prudent we will allow a parent to ride in the ambulance, as we understand how important it is for a parent to remain close to their child.

 Long Distance Transports